Professional hedge trimming and pruning in London

 Hedge trimming specialists while working in a London property

 Before booking hedge trimming or pruning we do ask that you check for bird nests in the hedges you require work on.
-Your gardeners will double-check before starting work.
+Your local gardeners will double-check before starting work.
 If there are active nests you can rebook your service for a later date when the chicks have fledged.

 Your gardeners need a parking place close to your property as they bring various pieces of heavy or bulky equipment to complete their work.
 If the team can gain access to your garden without coming through the house you can request a totally contactless service.